ashleychontos/pySYD/docs/attribution.rst

 Attribution
 ***********

 There are many people to thank for the completion of this project.
+First and foremost, the original translation of this work was based on the IDL-based ``SYD`` pipeline -- which was written by my PhD advisor, Daniel Huber, during his PhD.
+Therefore, none of this would have been possible without those years of work!

-As alluded to earlier, our list of contributors continues to grow!
+And finally, as alluded to earlier, our list of contributors continues to grow!

 .. include:: CONTRIBUTORS.rst

-Plus we have amazing collaborators that have helped with the development and improving the user-fiendly aspect of the software.
-Many thanks to:
+Plus we have many amazing collaborators that have helped with the development of the software, and in particular, the improvements which have ultimately made ``pySYD`` more user-friendly.
+So many thanks to:

 .. include:: COLLABORATORS.rst